- The 2006 Toyota Tacoma Guide: Worth the Investment? - January 20, 2022

 Indeed, there are mid-size, full-size, and Super Duty trucks.
 They can be equipped for work purposes only or as comfy daily driver.

 Ford dominated the pickup truck segment for decades with its F-series.
-The F-150 is the best-selling light-duty pickup truck, and the F-250 Super Duty offers best-in-class towing and hauling performance.
+The Ford F-150 is the best-selling light-duty pickup truck, and the F-250 Super Duty offers best-in-class towing and hauling performance.

 Both of the trucks come from the same family; however, what are the differences between them?
 Which one is better?